vito-royeca/GitHubOrgs/README.md

-# GitHubOrgs
+# GitHub Orgs
-An iOS app that displays Git Hubs organizations
+An iOS app that displays GitHub;s organizations.